beartype/beartype/README.rst

     (e.g., ``jaxtyping.Float[jaxtyping.Array, '{metadata1 ... metadataN}']``).

   Beartype fully supports `typed JAX arrays <jaxtyping_>`__.
-Because `Google mathematician @patrick-kidger <patrick-kidger_>`__ already did all the hard work, we didn't have to.
-Bless the runtime API you made, @patrick-kidger.
+Because `Google mathematician @patrick-kidger <patrick-kidger_>`__ did all the hard work, we didn't have to.
+Bless your runtime API, @patrick-kidger.

 * You mind adding an additional mandatory runtime dependency to your app, prefer `beartype validators <Tensor Property Matching_>`__.
-Since `JAX declares a (*waving hands here*) broadly similar API to that of NumPy via its "jax.numpy" compatibility layer <jax.numpy_>`__, most NumPy-specific examples cleanly generalize to JAX.
-Thankfully, beartype is *no* exception.
+Since `JAX declares a broadly similar API to that of NumPy with its "jax.numpy" compatibility layer
+  <jax.numpy_>`__, most NumPy-specific examples cleanly generalize to JAX.
+  Beartype is *no* exception.

+Bask in the array of options at your disposal! :superscript:`...get it?
+...array?
+I'll stop now.`

 ...NumPy arrays?
 ~~~~~~~~~~~~~~~~

-You have more than a few options here, depending on what NumPy array metadata
+You have more than a few options here.
-you want to type-check.
-Options are good!
-Repeat after me.

 If you want to type-check:

 * The ``dtype`` of a NumPy array, prefer the `official
   "numpy.typing.NDArray[{dtype}]" type hint factory bundled with NumPy